Tencent/tdesign-common/docs/mobile/api_v2/form.en-US.md

 ---
-title: Form 表单
+title: Form
-description: 按钮用于开启一个闭环的操作任务，如“删除”对象、“购买”商品等。
+description: The button is used to open a closed loop operation task, such as "delete" object, "buy" product, and so on.
 spline: base
 isComponent: true
 toc: false
 ---

-### 01 组件类型
+### 01 Component type

-基础表单
+Base form

 {{ horizontal }}